-If you’re looking to improve your performance, Wattbike is the ultimate training tool, it gives you all the data you could ever need.
+If you’re looking to improve your performance, the Wattbike is the ultimate training tool, as it gives you all the data you could ever need.
 But, when you’re new to the Wattbike, how do you decipher all the data and turn it into something useful?

 What Information Does The Wattbike Give?

 The Wattbike measures over 40 different parameters about your riding and displays it all within the Performance Monitor, Performance Touchscreen, or Wattbike Hub app (depending on which Wattbike you are using).
 Below is an explanation of the 10 most popular metrics: